WasaBeeXD/Sampleplugin/README.md

-Test 4 my first Plugin
+Test 4 my first Plugin.
 This Plugin will be deleted soon.